quantmind/pulsar-queue/README.rst

 **3 - Run the server**

-Run the server with two task consumers (pulsar actors)
+Run the server with two task consumers (pulsar actors).

+NOTE: Make sure you have Redis server up and running before you start the queue.

 .. code::

     python manage.py -w 2

 **4 - Queue tasks**